 N.Y.
-Gov. Cuomo: Apex of coronavirus outbreak could come in 14 days
+Gov. Cuomo: ‘Apex’ of coronavirus outbreak could come in 14 days

 New York Gov. Andrew Cuomo on Tuesday said the coronavirus situation in his state is rapidly getting worse and that the “apex” of the problem could be two to three weeks away.

+Mr. Cuomo struck an urgent tone at his daily briefing on the COVID-19 outbreak in his state, ripping into the federal government for failing to send needed ventilators and saying other states should pay attention to what’s going on in New York because they’re likely to be in similar situations soon.

-Mr. Cuomo said the rate of new infections is doubling about every three days at the current rate and that the “apex” is likely to come in 14-21 days.
+He said the rate of new infections is doubling about every three days at the current rate and that the “apex” is likely to come in 14-21 days.

-“The apex is higher than we thought, and the apex is sooner than we thought,” Mr. Cuomo said, speaking from the Javits Center in New York City.
+“The apex is higher than we thought and the apex is sooner than we thought,” Mr. Cuomo said, speaking from the Javits Center in New York City.

 A week ago, he said the peak might not come for another 45 days.